JuliaAI/DataScienceTutorials.jl/index.md

 The folder you downloaded also contains the raw script, annotated script and Jupyter notebook versions of the tutorial, now ready to use.

-For more on package management in Julia, go [here](https://docs.julialang.org/en/v1/stdlib/Pkg/).
+For more on package management in Julia, see [here](https://docs.julialang.org/en/v1/stdlib/Pkg/).